-Let’s explore the types of insects your parrot can (and can’t) eat, which include:
+Let’s explore the types of insects parrots can (and can’t) eat:

-Cockroaches aren’t a common meal for parrots, but they’re sometimes eaten.
-That’s because roaches are found worldwide in most environments, including those that parrots are native to.
+Parrots rarely consume cockroaches, but it sometimes happens.
+That’s because roaches are found worldwide in most environments, including those parrots are native to.

 |1 Medium-sized Dubia Roach||Nutrition Information|

-Mealworms are the larvae of the mealworm beetle, tenebrio molitor, which is a type of darkling beetle.
+Mealworms are the larvae of the mealworm beetle (tenebrio monitor), which is a darkling beetle.

-Mealworms are one of the most common feeder insects, and they’re offered to fish, reptiles, and birds.
-Their popularity comes from the fact that they’re easy to raise and safe to feed to pets.
+Mealworms are among the most common feeder insects for birds.
+Their popularity is because they’re easy to raise and safe to feed avian pets.

-Unlike other feeder species, mealworms don’t contain sharp body parts that can harm parrots.
-They do have mandibles, but they cannot bite.
+Unlike other feeder species, mealworms don’t contain pointy body parts that can harm parrots.
+Mealworms do have mandibles, but they can’t bite.

 |1 live mealworm||Nutrition Information|

-When feeding your parrot, live crickets can easily jump free of your parrot’s beak, even if this injures them.
-Likewise, they can hop out of cages, getting into the rest of your home.
-If you don’t know how to store live crickets, only offer frozen or dead varieties.
+When feeding a parrot, live crickets can hop out of cages and enter other parts of the home.
+If you don’t know how to store live crickets, offer frozen or dead crickets.

-Worse yet, crickets are low in protein compared to other feeder insects.
-Since most owners feed bugs to their parrots because of the protein content, this can be counterproductive.
+Crickets are low in protein compared to other feeder insects.
+Since most owners feed bugs to their parrots due to their protein content, this can be counterproductive.